 Furthermore, direct observations will be made of the use of technology in the learning context.
 These observations may include direct classroom monitoring, evaluation of hardware and software usage, and recording situations that arise during the learning process with technology.
-The data obtained from these observations will provide direct insight into how students interact with technology during the learning process (Lynch dkk., 2021; Wicki & Hansen, 2019).
+The data obtained from these observations will provide direct insight into how students interact with technology during the learning process (Putra dkk., 2021).
 After the observation period, in-depth interviews will be conducted with each respondent.
 These interviews will provide an opportunity for students to describe their experiences in more detail, explore their views on the impact of technology in learning, and provide further context regarding their responses to the changes.
-The in-depth interviews will be recorded and then transcribed verbatim to facilitate analysis.
+The indepth interviews will be recorded and then transcribed verbatim to facilitate analysis (Christensen, 2002).

 Data processing begins with the transcription of the interviews, which will provide text that can be analysed in more depth.
 Next, the data will be categorised into themes that naturally emerge during the analysis.
-This approach will facilitate the identification of patterns and trends that may emerge in students' experiences and views towards the use of technology in learning (Tarke dkk., 2021; Tucker dkk., 2020).
+This approach will facilitate the identification of patterns and trends that may emerge in students' experiences and views towards the use of technology in learning.

 In an effort to increase the reliability of the analysis, a triangulation approach will be applied.
-Triangulation involves using more than one data collection method and involving more than one researcher in the analysis process (Campbell dkk., 2020; Jang & Kim, 2019).
+Triangulation involves using more than one data collection method and involving more than one researcher in the analysis process (Pradana dkk., 2023).
 This aims to ensure that the research results accurately reflect the reality observed and expressed by the respondents.

-Internal validity is also a major concern, by ensuring that the data collected truly reflects the views, experiences and perceptions expressed by education students (Sundbom dkk., 2021).
+Internal validity is also a major concern, by ensuring that the data collected truly reflects the views, experiences and perceptions expressed by education students.
 The right to privacy and security of respondents' information will be fully safeguarded, and each respondent will provide informed consent prior to engaging in the study.
-This research takes a holistic approach in understanding the impact of technological revolution in learning by involving the perceptions and experiences of education students (Aristovnik dkk., 2020).
+This research takes a holistic approach in understanding the impact of technological revolution in learning by involving the perceptions and experiences of education students (Patry dkk., 2023).
 By combining preliminary questionnaires, direct observation, and in-depth interviews, it is hoped that this research can provide a deep understanding of how technology is shaping the future of education and how students are responding to these changes.